The debate is real!

 - These parents and families “age up”; they transition from elementary school to middle school and eventually high school.
 One-stop shopping is imperative.
 A district-wide page ensures that families “stay in the know” throughout their years in your district.
 If I have a kindergarten child, why wouldn’t I want to see the amazing opportunities available in high school?
 Trust me (I’m a Mom of 6) – parents are thinking that far ahead.

 - Merging existing pages into one district-wide page is simple and requires nothing on the part of the fan.
 Your fans stay the same, just the look and name of the page changes.
 Want to know how to do it?
 Check out this blog.

 - One district page with a few people posting (or better yet, #SocialSchool4EDU) takes the pressure off of schools, secretaries, tech support people, and administrators.
 Put someone in charge and make it a priority!
 Use the tools and tricks Andrea shares weekly in her blog.
 Sign up for that here.

-- One interesting byproduct of a district wide Facebook page, and more importantly, telling your district’s story in a consistent and positive manner, is teacher (staff) buy in.
+- One interesting byproduct of a district-wide Facebook page, and more importantly, telling your district’s story in a consistent and positive manner, is teacher (staff) buy-in.
 Teaching is a busy profession and many times teachers rarely have a moment to see what their colleagues are doing, especially in other schools.
 District pride amongst staff pays off big time!
-It builds morale, it builds trust and turns the tide of a what can be a negative work atmosphere.
+It builds morale, builds trust, and turns the tide of what can be a negative work atmosphere.